StoneBridge (DJ)

 Sten Hallström, also known by his stage name StoneBridge, is a Swedish DJ and record producer.
 He received international acclaim with his remix of the 1993 hit "Show Me Love" by Robin S. and his remix of "Closer" by Ne-Yo which received a 2008 Grammy nomination.

-StoneBridge is also a resident on Sirius XM/Utopia with his show The StoneBridge Show every Friday 9pm (PST) and Saturday 11pm (PST) over North America.
-He also mixes his weekly StoneBridge HKJ podcast and runs record label Stoney Boy Music.
+StoneBridge is also a resident on SiriusXM/Utopia with his show The StoneBridge Show every Friday 9pm (PST) and Saturday 11pm (PST) over North America.
+He also mixes his weekly StoneBridge Essential House podcast and runs record label Stoney Boy Music.

 Biography

 StoneBridge started releasing remix records in the 1980s with the label Remixed Records; he had also been running the Swedish DJ/remix outfit SweMix, formed at the end of the 1980s.

 He has released several 12" remixes, CDs, and has several singles, including "Put 'Em High", "Take Me Away" and "Freak On" from the debut album Can't Get Enough in 2005.
 Some of his singles featured the Swedish vocalist Therese.
 In 2006, he released a DJ mix album, The Flavour the Vibe, as well as started working on his follow-up studio album Music Takes Me, which was released in 2007.
 The follow-up The Flavour the Vibe Vol. 2 was released in 2008, as well as a Best of Stoney Boy Music mix album for iTunes.
 A third studio album, The Morning After was released in 2010.

 In 2008, StoneBridge remixed Ne-Yo's track "Closer", and the comeback single from New Kids on the Block, featuring Ne-Yo, entitled "Single".
 StoneBridge garnered a Grammy Award nomination for his remix of "Closer".
 In 2012, StoneBridge received a BMI Songwriter of the Year award for his contribution to Jason Derulo's "Don't Wanna Go Home".

 StoneBridge has released several successful singles such as "Be Kind" (with Crystal Waters, 2014), "You Can Have It All" and "Believe It" (both featuring Koko LaRoo, 2015), "Turn It Down for What" (featuring Seri, 2017), and the No. 1 Billboard Club chart singles "If You Like It" (featuring Elsa Li Jones), "Put 'Em High" (featuring Therese), and "Meet in the Middle" (featuring Haley Joelle).

 In the following decades, contemporary remixes have included "No Tears Left to Cry" by Ariana Grande, "Move to Miami" by Enrique Iglesias featuring Pitbull, "Beautiful Trauma" by Pink, "Me and My Imagination" by Sophie Ellis-Bextor, "Talkin' 2 Myself" by Ayumi Hamasaki, "Gimme More" by Britney Spears and the Diana Ross classics "Upside Down"/"I'm Coming Out" and "Ain't No Mountain High Enough".

 In 2023, StoneBridge released the singles "Starry Night" featuring K Syran, "Too Late" featuring Kiyoné, "You Don't Know (2022 Remixes)" and "You Can Have It All (2023 Mixes)".